ninbryan/How-Storybook-Saved-My-Sprint/README.md

 ---

-And then need to introduce LOADING!
+And then we need to introduce LOADING!

 Usually, the website loads with the full page.